An IEP Vision Statement is one of the best things you can do for your child.

 At the workshop, I had a chuckle when this mom said that her daughter’s vision statement was the first page of her IEP and that they read it at the beginning of every IEP meeting.
 “Right!”
 I thought.
 “I can’t wait until I try to convince a district to change the first page of an IEP!”

 But think about this for a minute.
 Take your top Honors/AP student/athlete at your local high school.
 If they went to a meeting with their guidance counselor and presented them with a vision statement, what would happen?
 Why, they would be praised, of course!
-It could say that they want to play ball at a D1 school or attend an Ivy League school…and the guidance counselor wouldn’t feel threatened nor obligated to send that child to an Ivy League school, would they?
+It could say that they want to play ball at a D1 school or attend an Ivy League school.
+And the guidance counselor wouldn’t feel threatened nor obligated to send that child to an Ivy League school, would they?
 So they shouldn’t feel threatened by our Vision Statements either.

-Creating an IEP Vision Statement
+Creating an IEP Vision Statement for Future Planning.

 The Vision Statement is the big picture.
 It’s what we all want out of life, but we’re just going to write it for our child.
 It’s what we want for all of our children.